o7-machinehum/Worlds/README.md

 npm start
 ```

-## Notes on the Project Ready Player One was the main inspiration for this
-project, at the core of the novel is a centralisation issues over the control of
-the Oasis.
-The idea of one company owning such a large game is an analogous to
-one company owning the internet.
-When I started this project over six months ago
-I wasn't even planning on using a blockchain.
-If you go back in the commit
-history, you'll see that Worlds relied on an complex system of ledgers and
-auditing.
-At the time there was no blockchain that could provide the rapid
-finality required for my idea.
-In June 2018, the EOS main net launched and
-satisfied the response requirements.
-This meant we could get higher security in
-a less complex system developed in a fraction of the time.

-Worlds uses a token, however there will be no ICO or crowd sale!

 ## Contribution
 If you wish to help with the project or are interested in developing a world, please reach out!
 Feedback welcome!